Skip to content

 How Long Do Termites Live?

-• Worker and soldier termites live for one to two years
+• Workers and soldiers: One to two years

-• Termite queens can survive for up to 20 years or more under ideal conditions
+• Queens: Up to 20 years or more

 Richmond | Kings | Nassau County | Suffolk County